VeeamHub/powershell/BR-Configure-Veeam/README.md

     Note: Set desired Veeam and vCenter variables in config.json

 ## Requirements
-- Veeam Backup & Replication Console
+- Veeam Backup & Replication Console (Update 4 in order to Configure Capacity Tier for SOBR)
 - Veeam Backup & Replication Details and Credentials
 - vSphere Details and Credentials
 - Linux Server Details and Credentials*
 - Veeam Cloud Connect Provider Credentials*
+- AWS Access and Secret key along with Amazon S3 Bucket Details*

 *Can be excluded from config